 You Could Easily Leverage On Your Existing Blog Subscribers And Your E-Mail List To Promote Your E-Books.
 You could even get your readers involved; by reaching out to them and asking which topics they’d like you to write about.

+This Is Great For Building A Stronger Rapport With Your Audience.
 Plus, you’ll know from the get-go that there’s a market for your e-Book – Win-Win!

 One of the best things about writing e-Books, is that they’re relatively easy to create.
 You just Launch A Word Doc, write your content, convert it into a PDF, and create an attractive book cover; Using Free Graphic Design Software; Like Canva.
 It honestly couldn’t be simpler!